floooh/oryol/code/Modules/Gfx/README.md

 Gfx::Discard();
 ```

-#### Gfx Initialization and Teardown
+#### Gfx initialization and teardown

-Before an Oryol app can render, the Gfx module must be setup, and at application
+Before an Oryol app can render anything, the Gfx module must be initialized in
+the App::OnInit() method.
+In each invokation of App::OnRunning(), one frame
+is rendered, finished with a call to Gfx::CommitFrame().
+In App::OnCleanup()
-shutdown, the Gfx module must be discarded.
-This happens with the following methods
+the Gfx module is destroyed with a call to Gfx::Discard().
+The GfxIsValid()
-in *Gfx/Gfx.h*:
+method can be used to check whether the Gfx module has been initialized:

 ```cpp
 class Gfx {